Updated: Oct. 1, 2025

 Defense Resource Packet: Defender Advocacy for Pretrial Release

-In November 2019, the WSBA Board of Governors approved distribution of the Defender Resource Packet created by the Council on Public Defense.
-The Defender Resource Packet is a tool for public defenders to use when representing a client during an initial appearance and detention hearings.
+In November 2019, the WSBA Board of Governors approved distribution of the defender resource packet created by the Council on Public Defense.
+The defender resource packet is a tool for public defenders to use when representing a client during an initial appearance and detention hearings.
 The packet includes: 1) a client interview form to prepare for the First Appearance hearing; 2) a CrR(LJ) 3.2 defender advocacy sheet; 3) a sample CrR(LJ) 3.2 release order to request the judge to issue in every case; 4) a list of structural barriers identified by defenders in some jurisdictions around the state; 5) a recent CrR(LJ) 3.2 bench card that was distributed to judges statewide; and 6) a summary of possible effects of pleading guilty.
-The Defender Resource Packet is a guide and resource for attorneys that reiterates existing court rules and best practices.
+The defender resource packet is a guide and resource for attorneys that reiterates existing court rules and best practices.

 Performance Guidelines for Criminal Defense Representation